 Possession with intent to distribute is a state felony punishable by 10–50 years in jail and $500,000 in fines for less than 5 kg.

 Selling more than 5 kg will land you anywhere from 25 years in jail to a life sentence.
 You’ll also have to pay a $100,000 fine.
 Doing so within 300 yards of the school doubles the penalty.

 Yes.
 You can legally possess up to 1 ounce of weed in public and 10 ounces at home.
 You won’t even receive a ticket for such quantities.

 What’s the Future of Cannabis Legalization in Rhode Island?

-Rhode Island has just legalized cannabis for recreational use; dispensaries are yet to open, with a possible start in January 2023.
+Rhode Island has just legalized cannabis for recreational use.
+However, dispensaries are yet to open, with a possible start on in-store sales in December 1, 2023.